Sweden Country Commercial Guide

 Cross-Sector Enabling Technologies

-Sweden’s digital economy presents numerous opportunities, particularly in sectors such as fintech, e-commerce, and digital health.
-The fintech sector has seen explosive growth, with Stockholm emerging as a key hub for fintech startups in Europe.
+Sweden’s digital economy presents opportunities, particularly in sectors such as e-commerce, and digital health.
 Swedish companies like Klarna and iZettle (now US company Zettle by Paypal) have become global leaders in digital payment solutions, showcasing the country’s capacity for innovation.
-The Swedish e-commerce market is developed, with a penetration rate between 64 and 75% in 2023.
-Out of the total retail sales, the e-commerce market share was approximately 14% in 2023, a slight decline from the year before.
+Swedish businesses have responded by investing in robust digital platforms and logistics networks.
+The Swedish e-commerce market is developed, with a penetration rate of about 88%, as reported by Postnord.

 The U.S. partnership and collaboration with Sweden on innovation, technology, and sustainability is evident in shared R&D efforts, technology exchanges, and joint participation in international forums like the U.S.-EU Trade and Technology Council highlighting this strong relationship.
 Another good example is the recent five-year memorandum of understanding on research and innovation between Vinnova (the Swedish Innovation Agency) and the U.S. National Science Foundation.
 This will open more possibilities for collaboration in several research-intensive areas, such as next-generation wireless networks (Next-G), 6G, Artificial Intelligence and machine learning, quantum science, and STEM learning.